solnavss/78-BARS-model-genomics/README.md

 # Genomics-recapitulates-antagonistic-interactions

-Scripts for analysis and figures included in Navarro-Miranda et al. 2024.
+Scripts for data analysis and figures in Navarro-Miranda et al. 2024.